DaveVoyles/Night-Trap/README.md

 <img src="http://s.emuparadise.org/Sega%20CD/Box%20Scans/Night%20Trap%20(32X)%20(U)%20(Front).jpg" width="500" height="650">

-I ported this fromm 68k Assembly to JavaScript and built a prototype which ran in the browser.
+I ported this from 68k Assembly to JavaScript and built a prototype which ran in the browser.
 The code is all done in JavaScript, and I'm using the open source [Video.JS player](http://www.videojs.com/) to display the video on most devices (mobile included).

 The video is streaming from [Azure Media Services](http://www.davevoyles.com/?s=azure+media+services).
 I'd suggest giving it a minute to load before advancing the screen.